Survivor Series (1988): Aftermath

 The other feud that continued to headline was Jake Roberts vs. André the Giant, who continued to feud until WrestleMania V, by which time, the returning Big John Studd (now competing as a face) had involved himself in the feud by being the guest referee for the André-Roberts match.
 Prior to that, at the 1989 Royal Rumble, André immediately attacked Roberts when the latter entered the ring during the main event, choking Roberts to the brink of unconsciousness before throwing him out; Roberts recovered within 10 minutes, retrieved his snake, Damien, and scared André from the ring.

-Following Survivor Series, Rick Rude began targeting The Ultimate Warrior for his WWF Intercontinental Championship, badgering him into a posedown at the Royal Rumble.
+Following Survivor Series, Rick Rude began targeting Ultimate Warrior for his WWF Intercontinental Championship, badgering him into a posedown at the Royal Rumble.
 The Honky Tonk Man, meanwhile, continued to be unsuccessful against the Warrior (in a bid to regain the title) and, shortly after their last match aired on Saturday Night's Main Event XIX, began losing his push and was demoted to mid-card matches.

 Danny Davis would return to refereeing in 1989 on a "probationary basis" after his nearly two-year run as a wrestler and would continue in that capacity until 1995.
 The Rockers' and Brain Busters' feud would continue both on WWF TV and the house show circuit through the end of 1988 into 1989.
 This was Ken Patera's final appearance for the WWF.

 For The British Bulldogs, this was their last appearance in the WWF as a tag team; the Dynamite Kid was gone for good, while Davey Boy Smith would return in 1990 as a singles competitor known as "The British Bulldog."
 They left, in part, shortly after a series of practical jokes and altercations with The Rougeau Brothers got out of hand, culminating in Jacques Rougeau knocking several of Dynamite's teeth out with a sucker punch shortly before Survivor Series.